Baton Rouge Perio Logo

 • On the day of your first procedure, before any work begins, we give you a local anesthetic to numb your mouth and jaw so you do not feel any discomfort.
 Intravenous sedation, or “twilight sedation,” is also an option.

-• Once you are comfortable, if using an endosteal implant, one of our periodontists surgically places the screw into your jawbone.
+• Once you are comfortable, if using an endosteal implant, one of our periodontists procedurally places the screw into your jawbone.
 Once embedded, they will sit just above your gumline and will look like a small metal bead.

 • To allow your implants to bond with your jawbone, most patients need to wait between four and six months before securing the abutment and crown.
 During this time, your periodontist will cover your implants with a healing cap.